Police, Secret Service mum after new incident at Mar-a-Lago

 The president and his family were not at Mar-a-Lago on Monday.
 They had left the club Sunday for Washington, D.C., after spending the previous two weeks at the resort.
 Security at the club and other Trump properties has been heightened since last week when the U.S. military killed a top Iranian general in a surprise attack in Iraq.

+On Sunday night, an hour before Trump departed from Palm Beach International Airport, a Florida man who had been dishonorably discharged from the Marines for sex offenses was arrested after authorities said he got past two checkpoints by falsely identifying himself as part of the president's helicopter crew.

-Mar-a-Lago has been the scene of at least three trespassing events over the past 14 months, two of them involving Chinese nationals.
+Mar-a-Lago has had its own security breaches, with at least three trespassing events over the past 14 months, two of them involving Chinese nationals.

 Last month, Jing Lu, 56, was confronted by the private club's security officers and told to leave, but she returned to take photos, police said.
 She then fled.
 Palm Beach officers were called and arrested her about a mile (1.6 kilometers) away in downtown Palm Beach's tony shopping district.
 Lu was charged with loitering and prowling.
 Her case is pending.
 Neither the president nor his family was at the club.